-Example 10: Creation of interaction diagram for a composite cross section of a column
+Example 10: Construction of interaction diagram for a composite cross section of a column

 Data for Cross Section Analysis & Design application

-We will use the file created in Example 9 and create the interaction diagram according to Eurocode 2.
+We will use the file created in Example 9 and construct the interaction diagram according to Eurocode 2.

 All design data are to be taken from Example 9.